What services do you offer?

 - Retirement planning

-- Planning for U.S. citizens who are resident in Canada
+- Planning for U.S. citizens who are residing in Canada

 - Planning for individuals who own corporations and family trusts